General information about Inntravel holidays

 You can combine holidays, be it two (or more) walking holidays, a walking and cycling holiday, a walking holiday and a week’s stay in one of our self-catering rural hideaways, or any other combination that appeals.
 Please contact us for prices and/or advice on the feasibility of combining your chosen holidays.

 For many of our holidays we show the average monthly temperatures for the area you are visiting.
 These are published only as a guide; in some cases the temperatures given relate to the nearest big town, and you should bear in mind that it is likely to be cooler at higher altitudes.
 You should always be prepared for unseasonably warm or cool, dry or wet conditions – this applies wherever and whenever you are travelling, but especially in mountain areas and at the start and end of the season.
 We hope very much that you will be blessed with clement weather and our descriptions of the views assume that you are exploring in good, clear conditions.
 For detailed advice about the best time to travel, please contact our reservations team.

 All times stated on our website are local times.
 For your quick reference:

 • Continental time is generally one hour ahead of British time.
-The exceptions are Portugal, Madeira and the Canary Islands, which are on the same time as Britain; Finland, Greece, Turkey and Cyprus, which are two hours ahead of British time; and the Azores, which are one hour behind Britain; and Iceland, which is on the same time as Britain in winter, but one hour behind in summer as it does not observe daylight saving time.
+The exceptions are the Faroe Islands, Portugal, Madeira and the Canary Islands, which are on the same time as Britain; Finland, Greece, Turkey and Cyprus, which are two hours ahead of British time; the Azores, which are one hour behind Britain; and Iceland, which is on the same time as Britain in winter, but one hour behind in summer as it does not observe daylight saving time.

-• Morocco is on the same as GMT all year round and are therefore one hour behind Britain between late March and late October.
+• Morocco is on the same as GMT all year round and is therefore one hour behind Britain between late March and late October.

 • India is five-and-a-half hours ahead of GMT all year round, and is therefore four-and-a-half hours ahead of BST.